Xiaohuaniu0032/subfq/README.md

 6) calculate target depth (need BED file)
 7) calculate the theory depth based on: a)reads num; b)read length; c)target length

+# Q&A
-### Infer the theory depth based on the downsampled reads
+Q: Infer the theory depth based on the downsampled reads
 A: theory depth = read_length * reads_num / target_length_bp

-### Infer how many reads you should extract when you want to get a certain depth?
+Q: Infer how many reads you should extract when you want to get a certain depth?
 A: reads_num = target_length_bp * wanted_depth / target_length_bp
 you can use `subfq/bin/reads2depth.pl` to calculate how many reads you should to extract.